ajvdw/DualEvse/README.md

  Dual EVSE board

 Supports charging of 2 vehicles by load balancing between them.
-Runs OpenEVSE firmware with minor changes.
 DualEVSE firmware is under development

+You can use OpenEVSE firmware with minor changes if you only need charge port.

 Please note: The current hardware version (0.9) is not tested yet.